 If you don’t have Google Maps installed on your phone, stop reading this post and go and install it now!
 I’m just kidding, finish reading the post, comment, share and then install Google Maps.
 After switching to the Etisalat sim, Google Maps became my best friend.
 It showed me the best route, what bus/train to take, it basically removed the “I am a tourist, I don’t know my way” sign from my forehead.

-Dubai is cold this period, so it’s advisable to pack a sweater.
+Dubai is cold this period (February), so it’s advisable to pack a sweater.
 I assumed Dubai was hot so I left my sweater at home and boy was I welcomed with a cold surprise upon arrival.

 If there are other tips I missed, let me know in the comment below.
 I hope this helps you plan your trip better, enjoy your vacation!